Front Soldier League

-Front Soldier League (Rintamamies Liitto, until 1940 War of Independence Front Soldiers' League, VRL) was a Finnish civil war White Guard veteran organization between the years 1929 and 1944, which also had extreme right-wing political objectives.
+Front Soldier League (Rintamamiesliitto, until 1940 War of Independence Front Soldiers' League, VRL) was a Finnish Civil War White Guard veteran organization between the years 1929 and 1944, which also had extreme right-wing political objectives.
 In the early 1930s, it had close links with the Lapua movement, in which the leaders of the League played an important role.
 The Front Soldier League was abolished in 1944 on the basis of the Moscow peace treaty, which forbade fascist organizations.
 It had a sister organization for women, the Front Soldier Women's League, which was also disbanded.

 According to historians Oula Silvennoinen, Marko Tikka and Aapo Roselius, the leadership of the Front Soldier League consisted mainly of people described as fascists, and the association was Finland's most important background organization for “nationalist radicalism” throughout its existence.

 Establishment and organization

 The War of Independence Front Soldiers' League was founded in February 1929 in Tampere.
 It already expanded nationwide in May of the same year, but its original key people were almost all from Tampere.
 Lieutenant Colonel Onni Purhonen was elected the first President of the League.
 Other founders were journalist Eero Rekola, merchant KV Huhtala and captain Arvi Kalsta and Iivari Hyppölä, who had become businessmen.
 The background was also influenced by the manufacturer Rafael Haarla, whose son Eino Haarla later became the chairman of the League.

-The VRL was established as a veterans' organisation for the people who fought on the white side in the Finnish civil war.
+The VRL was established as a veterans' organisation for the people who fought on the white side in the Finnish Civil War.
 The founders were motivated by disappointing domestic political developments after the Civil War, and the idea that white veterans should organize themselves into political action to save the legacy of the 1918 victory.

 The union had more than 20,000 members.
 There were about 200 local chapters.
 The League also had a lot of Swedish-language activities.
 The League's organs were the Rintamamies (Front Man), published in 1930, and the Frontmannen, in Swedish, published in 1934.